 As the saying goes, “I scream, you scream, we all scream for ice cream!”
 If you’re passionate about America’s favorite summertime dessert, it’s understandable that you’d be interested in learning how to start an ice cream truck or shop.

 However, there’s a fair bit of legwork involved before you can sell that first cup or cone.
-This free guide outlines some of the most important steps and considerations when trying to get your ice cream business off the ground.
+This free guide outlines some of the most important steps and considerations when starting an ice cream business.

 If you feel your ice cream business could fill an under-served niche, it’s time to start the paperwork – a process that involves applying for: